IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 First, let's look at the topmost endpoint available to us.
 The ``/api/v1/`` endpoint lists all the model endpoints available.
-For each of these, we are provided with a their schema and list endpoints.
+For each of these, we are provided with their schema and list endpoints.
 Our app has one endpoint called ``location``:

 .. code:: bash